David Parker Ray: Biography

 David Parker Ray was born on November 6, 1939, in Belen, New Mexico, to father Cecil Leland Ray (August 14, 1913 – September 23, 2009), a mechanic and native of Oregon, and mother Nettie Opal Parker (November 12, 1920 – March 19, 2002), who had been born in Texas.
-During his childhood, Ray and his younger sister, Peggie Pearl Ray (March 18, 1942 – December 13, 2009), lived with his mother's disciplinarian parents, Russell and Dolly Parker, on a small ranch due to their poor financial condition.
+During his childhood, Ray and his younger sister, Peggie Pearl Ray (March 18, 1942 – December 13, 2009), lived with their mother's disciplinarian parents, Russell and Dolly Parker, on a small ranch due to their poor financial condition.
 He was sporadically visited by his violent, alcoholic father, who would supply him with magazines depicting sadomasochistic pornography.
 At Mountainair High School, in Mountainair, New Mexico, he was bullied by his peers for his shyness around girls, which resulted in his abusing alcohol and other drugs.

 Ray's sexual fantasies of raping, torturing, and even murdering women developed during his teenage years.
 When Ray was 14 years old, his sister saw his sadomasochistic drawings and pornographic pictures of bondage practices.
 As a result, Ray and his sister became estranged.
 Based on statements made by Ray, he is believed to have begun assaulting women as an adolescent.
 In an advisory message that was tape recorded by Ray on July 23, 1993, he claimed: "I've been rapin' bitches ever since I was old enough to jerk off, and tie little girls' hands behind their back."
 He even alleged to his first wife that he had committed his first homicide sometime in 1957 when he kidnapped a woman, tied her to a tree, and tortured and murdered her.
 However, authorities were unable to verify his account.
 After completing high school, Ray received an honorable discharge from the United States Army, where his service included work as a general mechanic.
 Ray then worked as a maintenance man for the New Mexico Parks Department in Truth or Consequences, New Mexico, for the entirety of his adulthood until his arrest.
 The resort town, located approximately 5 miles from Elephant Butte, contained several local bars, which Ray frequented for victims.

 Ray met 37-year-old Cindy Hendy who worked at a state park in Truth or Consequences, New Mexico, and who was fleeing convictions on grand theft and drug charges in Washington state.
 They became romantically involved and bonded over their shared violent sexual fantasies.
 In a 1993 recorded message, Ray told his captives that they would be forced to sexually service Hendy as well.
 Ray was divorced four times and had two children, including his accomplice, daughter Glenda "Jesse" Jean Ray.
 Jesse had tried to warn the FBI about her father's criminal activity in 1986.
 FBI Agent Doug Beldon recalled Jesse Ray's claims: "She alleged that David Parker Ray was abducting and torturing women and selling them to buyers in Mexico."
 However, the allegations were too vague for the FBI to initiate an arrest.